MicrosoftDocs/powerapps-docs/articles/delegation-overview.md

 Imported Excel workbooks, collections, and tables stored in context variables do not require delegation.
 All of this data is already in memory and the full PowerApps language can be applied.

-## Delegatable functions ##
+## Delegable functions ##

 The next step is to only use formulas that can be delegated.
 Included here are the formula elements that could be delegated.
 However, every data source is different, and not all of these are supported by every data source.
 Check for blue dot suggestions in your particular formula.

-These lists will be change over time.
+These lists will change over time.
 We are working to support more functions and operators with delegation.

 ### Filter functions ###

 **[Filter](functions/function-filter-lookup.md)**, **[Search](functions/function-filter-lookup.md)**, and **[LookUp](functions/function-filter-lookup.md)** can be delegated.

-Within the **Fitler** and **LookUp** functions, the following can be used with columns of the table to select the appropriate records:
+Within the **Filter** and **LookUp** functions, the following can be used with columns of the table to select the appropriate records:

 * **[And](functions/function-logicals.md)** (including **[&&](functions/operators.md)**), **[Or](functions/function-logicals.md)** (including **[||](functions/operators.md)**), **[Not](functions/function-logicals.md)** (including **[!](functions/operators.md)**)
 * **[+](functions/operators.md)**, **[-](functions/operators.md)**